The History of Greeting Cards

 - 1775: Members of the Second Continental Congress appoint a Postmaster General for the United Colonies, creating the U.S. Post Office Department (predecessor to the United States Postal Service – USPS) on July 26.
 The USPS is the second oldest federal department or agency.in the U.S.

 - 1800’s: Valentine’s cards become popular and affordable; the Penny Post debuts.
+Click here to look at some card samples from that time period.

 - 1840: Postage stamp is introduced.